 Incorrect use of masks increases your risks rather than reducing it.
 There is a scientific rationale for wearing a mask.
 When worn correctly, you can protect yourself and others.
 Wash your hands with soap and water before putting on your mask.
 Once it’s on, do not touch your mask or readjust your mask.

-Measures we take to protect staff and customers
+How we protect staff and customers while moving

 Moving during COVID-19 creates a unique set of challenges.
 Easy Peasy Removals understand that the role we play is essential and to provide continued services without interruption to all the customers we had to make some changes.

 If you’re reading this, then we’ve already succeeded.
 For our staff’s safety and yours, it’s critical that all parties involved understand the general knowledge and how to protect one another.